Learning to Dive

 As a new diver training with BSAC you will be guided and supervised by qualified divers and instructors.
 They will help you to broaden your experience and ability, enabling you to progress first to Ocean Diver grade .
 As your experience grows, and you receive more instruction, you can gain the Sports Diver and Dive Leader qualification, or even go on to become an Advanced or First Class Diver.

-Ocean Diver training involves some 7 hours of theory instruction and 7 hours of practical lessons.
-This is followed by 5 dives in the sea to complete your qualification.
-The aim of this training is to teach you to be competent in the safe and correct use of all appropriate open water scuba diving equipment in a sheltered water training area; and then to introduce you to open water diving under the supervision of a BSAC Nationally Qualified Instructor.
-Training takes place at Totnes Pool on Wednesday evenings at 7.45 p.m.
-These wet sessions are followed by one-hour theory lessons at Meadowbrook.
-The training generally takes 3-4 months to complete, weather permitting .
+Ocean Diver training involves 6 classroom modules, 5 sheltered-water modules in the pool and 4 open-water modules in the sea.
+The aim of this training is to teach you to be competent in the safe and correct use of all appropriate open water scuba diving equipment in a sheltered water training area; and then to introduce you to open water diving under the supervision of a BSAC qualified instructor.
+Training takes place at Totnes Pool on Wednesday evenings at 7.15 p.m. and Meadowbrook Social Club for the classroom sessions.
+The training generally takes 6-9 months to complete, depending on weather and your own level of commitment.

 Equipment : Initially all you need is your own mask, snorkel and fins as we can supply the other training equipment.
 As with most things, you can spend as much or as little as you like on kit, but you should be able to get a reasonably good quality mask for £25-35 whilst a set of fins will set you back anything between £30-80, You shouldn’t spend more than £10 on a snorkel.
 We will be giving you advice on what to buy when you start the course, so you don’t need to worry about it too much at the moment.
 However, before you go in the sea you will need to have a good wetsuit, ideally 7-8mm thick.
 Once you have completed your Ocean Diver training, you will hopefully want to get your own gear and continue diving with us and we can give you further advice on what and where to buy.
 If you buy new, some guide prices for the essentials are: semi-dry wetsuit ~£175 (or drysuit ~£250-500), boots ~£25, stab jacket ~£250, regulator & gauges ~£250, air cylinder ~£150, knife ~£25, weight belt ~£40, watch ~£30 and torch ~£15-150(!).
 However, there tends to be a healthy supply of good safe second hand equipment available.
 Even hardly used equipment is often half the price of the new item.
 With a little luck and patience you may be able to buy most of what you need for £600 or so.
 And remember - diving equipment is built to last!

 Costs: Totnes BSAC has recently reduced the cost of learning to dive with the club, so that it is more accessible.
-From 1st March 2016 the cost of the Ocean Diver course will be:
+The cost of the Ocean Diver course during 2018 will be:

 These fees include: